 Typical symptoms of gastroenteritis include:

-- Diarrhoea entails the frequent passing of very runny stools.
-[Viral diarrhoea is watery, whereas bacterial diarrhoea contains mucous and visible blood, and may be very smelly.
-(When blood and pus are present in the diarrhoea it is termed dysentery.)]
+- Diarrhoea – the frequent passing of very runny stools.
+Viral diarrhoea is watery, whereas bacterial diarrhoea contains mucous and visible blood, and may be very smelly.
+When blood and pus are present in the diarrhoea, it’s called dysentery.

-Lower gastrointestinal symptoms (diarrhoea) are found with other conditions like cholera.
-Sometimes there may be a combination of upper and lower gastrointestinal symptoms occurring with many causes of gastroenteritis such as Rotavirus.
+- Lower gastrointestinal symptoms (diarrhoea) are found with other conditions like cholera.
+Sometimes there may be a combination of upper and lower gastrointestinal symptoms.
+This occurs with many causes of gastroenteritis such as rotavirus.

 Watch out for these symptoms of serious dehydration: